 April 23, 2017 05:54 PM

 CAMARILLO, Calif.
-(AP) - The average price of gasoline has jumped by a nickel over the past two weeks to $2.32 a gallon for regular grade.
+(AP) - The average price of a gallon of regular-grade gasoline jumped 3 cents nationally over the past two weeks, to $2.46.

-The U.S. average diesel price is $2.32 per gallon, up 4 cents from two weeks ago.
+The U.S. average diesel price is $2.59, up 1 cent from two weeks ago.

 Updated: April 23, 2017 05:54 PM

 Copyright 2017 The Associated Press.
 All rights reserved.